Managing Difficult Employees

 - Uncooperative behavior: Refusing to follow instructions, resisting change, or being generally uncooperative.

-- Address the behavior promptly: Don't let the behavior continue or escalate.
+- Address the behavior promptly: Don’t let negative behavior continue or escalate.
+Timely intervention helps preserve team trust and performance.

-- Document the behavior: Keep detailed records of the employee's behavior, including dates, times, and witnesses.
+- Document the behavior: Keep detailed records of what occurred, including dates, times, witnesses, and the impact on the team or work environment.

 - Provides evidence: If the employee's behavior continues or escalates, documentation provides evidence of the issue and the steps that have been taken to address it.